Naveenkariyappa/DQP-documentation/README.md

 <a name="Manage-Company"/>
 #### Manage Company
-Manage Company gives you the levereage to manage your company, see the details, edit Details, see list of users add a new user to the company, add a new admin to the company or remove the user.
+Manage Company gives you the leverage to manage your company, see the details, edit Details, see list of users add a new user to the company, add a new admin to the company or remove the user.
 To Edit company details all you need to do is click on the pencil icon on the top right corneer of the company detail template and you will be redirected to a form where you can edit the company details and click on update to commit changes about the company.

 ![Awesome Hacking](manageCompany.jpg)

 <a name="Create-Polls"/>
 #### Create Polls
-Create Polls gives you the levereage to create polls, Once you create polls you can add questions to polls.
+Create Polls gives you the leverage to create polls, Once you create polls you can add questions to polls.
 Creating Polls can be achieved in two ways

   ##### Adding Polls from Hands on Excel
   Adding polls from hands on excel can be achieved by running through the following steps